mpavezb/ltm/doc/tutorials.md

-# Tutorials: The ltm_samples package
+# LTM Tutorials

-In order to keep the codebase clean, all testing code, samples and scripts (and testing dependencies) have been moved to an standalone repository, the [ltm_samples](https://github.com/mpavezb/ltm_samples) ROS package.
+In order to keep the codebase clean, two extra repositories with ROS packages have been created.
+The [ltm_addons](https://github.com/mpavezb/ltm_addons) package implements SMACH and JSON interfaces to gather episodes, and some generic plugins.
+The [ltm_samples](https://github.com/mpavezb/ltm_samples) package contains all testing code and samples (and testing dependencies).
+Both packages will be used on this tutorial.

 That package serves as a guide for new users to develop custom LTM plugins, designed for their robotic system needs.